chriself/events-generator/README.md

-# ga-event
+# events-generator

-A static site generator for hosting the General Assembly / Climb.social feed.
+A static site generator for hosting and making  Climb.social feed events.

 ## Please see gh-pages branch for site.